-Born a Crime:
+Born a Crime response:

-- 1. Using examples from the memoir, explain how Trevor Noah uses a humorous and conversational tone in order to convey serious material and make the message more accessible to a wide range of readers.
-Use examples from the beginning, middle, and end of Noah's memoir to support your answer.
-Be sure to cite all examples (whether quoted or summarized) from the text. - 2.
-In the brief section before the beginning of the chapter, "Chameleon," Trevor Noah writes the following: "Part of the effort to divide black people was to make sure we were separated not just physically but by language as well.
+1. In the brief section before the beginning of the chapter, "Chameleon," Trevor Noah writes the following: "Part of the effort to divide black people was to make sure we were separated not just physically but by language as well.
 In the Bantu schools, children were only taught in their home language.
 Zulu kids learned in Zulu.
 Tswana kids learned in Tswana.
 Because of this, we'd fall into the trap the government had set for us and fight among ourselves, believing that we were different. [...]
 The great thing about language is that you can just as easily use it to do the opposite: convince people that they are the same" (49).

 Using examples from your own life and/or current events and (most importantly) the beginning, middle, and end of Noah's memoir, write an argument that qualifies (agree/disagree with specific limitations using words like somewhat, might, could, may, in some cases, often, etc.) to what extent is this claim true.
-Be sure to cite all examples (whether quoted or summarized) from the text.
+Be sure to cite all examples with parentheses and page numbers (whether quoted or summarized) from the text.
+(As in the example above!)

-Total Points Possible: 100 (25 points each).
-Full points will be rewarded for responses that are 2 paragraphs in length, free from grammatical errors, and developed with ample and properly cited support from the text.
+Total Points Possible: 25 - Full points will be rewarded for responses that are fully developed paragraphs, free from grammatical errors, and developed with ample and properly cited support from the text.

-PART TWO: Reading Annotations
+Reading Annotations

 Annotating in a text is a vital component of an Advanced Placement English course.
 Annotating texts allows you to have a conversation with the author and remain actively engaged in the reading.
 Notes should be taken throughout the reading, but they do not need to be on every page.
 Annotating is required in a reading and writing course; therefore, the argument: "I do not feel comfortable writing in books" is an unacceptable excuse for not completing this assignment.
 You must make notes in the text as well.
-Only underlining or highlighting will not earn you full credit on this assignment.
+Only underlining or highlighting is not considered annotating.